 02 of 06

-Here's a science magic trick that relies on a visual principle that warps perception and fools the brain.
-This trick is called "The Tube" and its brilliant optical illusion encourages assumption on the part of spectators, which shrouds its secret.
-This one is not only a great trick for kids but a great craft/activity.
+This one is not only a great magic trick for kids but it's also an excellent craft activity.
 Kids can make the tube out of household materials and decorate it as they wish.

 03 of 06